blumenstiel/mess-benchmark/index.md

 ---

-## Leaderboard
+## Benchmark results

-You find the results of all evaluated models in the [leaderboard](https://blumenstiel.github.io/mess-benchmark/leaderboard/).
+You find the results of all evaluated models in the [leaderboard](https://blumenstiel.github.io/mess-benchmark/results/).

 <center>
 <img src="assets/images/radar_plot_split_all_log.svg">